Join our WhatsApp — reps & firms. Fully accredited only · proof required before you join

 You will be called at 02:00

 Police custody is a 24/7 operation.
 Once accredited and on the register you can be called any hour of the day, every day of the year, often with little warning.
 Most reps build a working life around an on-call rota with multiple firms.
-Reliability — picking up the phone, arriving within the LAA expected attendance window, sending a clean attendance note within 24 hours — is the single most important commercial asset you have.
+Reliability — picking up the phone, attending without undue delay once instructed, sending a clean attendance note within 24 hours — is the single most important commercial asset you have.

 You need a Standard Crime Contract firm behind you